What Are Its Features?

 Trachelospermum asiaticum-(track-ul-oh-SPUR-mum-ay-zee-AT-ih-kum)

-Asiatic Jasmine is an evergreen and vine-like, and woody plant that provides a dense, solid, green groundcover.
-The plant is made of tiny, leathery, bright leaves and wiry reddish-brown stems.
-When mature, it presents a solid green carpet that can exceed 6″ high.
+Asiatic Jasmine is a beautiful shiny green ground cover.
+Evergreen and vine-like, it is a woody plant that provides a dense, solid, green surface on the ground.
+The plant is made of tiny, leathery, bright green leaves and wiry reddish-brown stems.
+When mature, it presents a solid green carpet that can reach 6-18′ high and 3′ wide.
 It is relatively indifferent to types of soil and the amount of sunshine.
-It is happiest in healthy soil and part sun, but it will accommodate many locations in zones 7-10.
+It is happiest in healthy soil and part sun but will accommodate many locations in zones 7-10.

 Asiatic Jasmine is one of horticulture’s odd naming conventions.
 To start, it is not true jasmine and bears the name because it can produce scented jasmine-like flowers.